d3ska/d3ska.github.io/_posts/2021-11-05-list-in-java.md

 #### Implementations

 Since List is an interface you need to instantiate a concrete implementation of the interface in order to use it.
-You can choose between the following List implementations in the Java Collections API:
+You can choose between the following List implementations:

 * java.util.ArrayList
 * java.util.LinkedList